Avant Bard Theatre: Helen Hayes Awards

 Avant Bard has been awarded a number of Helen Hayes Awards.

 Note: Starting in 2014, the nominations for Helen Hayes Awards were split into two groups: the Helen Group, for non-Equity productions; and the Hayes Group, for Equity productions.
 Each award category is awarded for both groups.
+Then in 2020, the categories for Actor and Actress were combined into the single gender-inclusive Performer category, with ten nominees, instead of the five nominees apiece for Actor and Actress.